 - Drag two Buttons (to match our example).

-- Select the “de-activate selected” button, go to the Events palette and add an “On Click” + “Data Master Action”.
+- Select the “Late” button, go to the Events palette and add an “On Click” + “Data Master Action”.

-- Select the “Modify” button under the “batch users” Data Master and build the expression displayed in the image below, by dragging – in this order – the “Filter” function, the whole Data List and the Check box (it’s easier to drag it from the outline.
+- Select the “Modify” button under the “Flights” Data Master and build the expression displayed in the image below, by dragging – in this order – the “Filter” function, the whole Data List and the Check box (it’s easier to drag it from the outline.

 - Remember to select “is checked” in the drop-down menu that will appear below it in the expression builder).

-- Finally, write “inactive” in the Status value:
+- Finally, write “Late” in the Status value:

-- This expression will change the status to ‘inactive’ to all the users in the Data List that have the check box checked.
+- This expression will change the status to ‘Late’ to all the Flights in the Data List that have the check box checked.

 - Click “OK” twice.

-- Now select the “Activate selected” button, and follow the same steps as in the other button but this time write “active” in the status value in the expression builder.
+- Now select the “On Time” button, and follow the same steps as in the other button but this time write “On Time” in the status value in the expression builder.